videosdk-live/videosdk-rtc-angular-prebuilt-example/javascript/README.md

-# Video SDK No Code Prebuilt App for Angular
+# Video SDK No Code Prebuilt App.

 ## What is it?